Ashok K. Shetty, PhD

 Research Career Scientist, Olin E. Teague Veterans' Medical Center

-Dr. Shetty's laboratory is interested in developing clinically applicable strategies that are efficacious for enhancing brain function using a variety of stem cells, stem-cell derived exosomes and drugs.
+Ashok K. Shetty, PhD, and his laboratory team are interested in developing clinically applicable strategies that are efficacious for enhancing brain function using a variety of stem cells, stem-cell derived exosomes and drugs.
 The model systems include brain aging, traumatic brain injury, temporal lobe epilepsy, Alzheimer's disease and Gulf War illness.

 Dr. Shetty received his PhD in Neuroscience from All India Institute of Medical Sciences, New Delhi in 1990.
 He received his postdoctoral training from the Duke University Medical Center, Durham, NC from 1992-1995.
 He served as a faculty member (Assistant Professor to Full Professor) at the Duke University Medical Center for 16 years (1995-2011).

-Dr. Shetty is Co-editor-in-chief of the journal Aging and Disease and associate editor of journals, Neurogenesis, Frontiers in Molecular Neuroscience, and Frontiers in Neurology.
-Dr. Shetty also serves as an editorial board member of many international journals, which include Stem Cells, Aging Cell, Frontiers in Neuroscience, Frontiers in Aging Neuroscience, and Cell Transplantation.
+Dr. Shetty is co-editor-in-chief of the journal Aging and Disease and associate editor of journals, Frontiers in Neuroscience, Frontiers in Molecular Neuroscience, Frontiers in Neurology, and Journal of Experimental Neuroscience.
+Dr. Shetty also serves as an editorial board member of many international journals, which include Stem Cells, Aging Cell, Frontiers in Neuroscience, Frontiers in Aging Neuroscience, Frontiers in Pharmacology and Cell Transplantation.